robertroessler/rxmdocklet/README.md

-It is written in fairly idiomatic modern C++ 11/14/17, as well as using the MFC application framework - it is this last that causes the unfortunately large size of the DLL, since there has been a bit of "bloat" in MFC executables over the years, especially if one uses some of the expanded set of available controls.
+It is written in fairly idiomatic modern C++ 11/14/17, as well as using the MFC application framework - it is this last that causes the unfortunately large size of the DLL, since there has been quite a lot of "bloat" in MFC executables over the years, especially if one uses some of the expanded set of available controls.

 Besides being "pure" C++, the code is believed to be both 32/64 -bit "safe", BUT